dsanson/pandoc-abbreviations.lua/README.markdown

 If a file with the name `abbreviations.yml` is in the current directory, it will also be processed.
 Likewise, if a file with the name `abbreviations.yml` is in `$HOME/.pandoc/`, it will be processed.
-These files should be formatted as pandoc-readable files, e.g.,
+Each file should contain a yaml metadata block, formatted just as it would be if it were in a pandoc markdown file:

 ```
 ---